datacarpentry/datacarpentry.github.io/_posts/2016-11-28-course-collaboration.md

 It doesn't take much to get involved.
 Instructors and students are encouraged to [provide feedback][feedback-contribute] for the course to help improve the content and clarity of the existing curriculum.
 Instructors are also welcome to
-[fork the course][fork-our-course] and use the general site structure and templates to develop their own course to expand the domains represented by the Carpentry community resources.
+[fork the course][fork-our-course] and use the general site structure and templates to develop their own course and expand the domains represented by the Carpentry community resources.

 To get the collaborative course development rolling, instructors are encouraged